hinrikfp/KEST2VW-skila/windows-verkefni.md

 ### What are the instructions to update the new BIOS version?
 Setja BIOSin á USB disk, setja hann í tölvuna, fara í BIOS og flasha frá USB disknum

+## Lab - Install Third-Party Software in Windows

 ### What is the default installation location for Packet Tracer?
 C:\Program Files\Cisco Packet Tracer 8.2.0

 ### Why does Microsoft recommend using Uninstall or change a program to remove an installed application?
 þannig að forritið eyðist rétt

+## Lab - Create a Partition in Windows

 ### What type of File System is used on the NEW VOLUME (I:)?
 FAT32